Cops and robbers pebbling in graphs: Introduction

 There are numerous versions of moving tokens in a graph for various purposes.
 Two popular versions are called {\it Cops and Robbers} and {\it Graph Pebbling}.
 In both cases we have tokens of one type (C) attempting to capture a token of another type (R), and all token movements occur on the edges of a graph.
 In the former instance, all tokens move freely, whereas in the latter instance, type R tokens are stationary and type C movements come at a cost.
 In this paper we merge these two subjects to create {\it Cops and Robbers Pebbling}, wherein type R tokens move freely and type C tokens move at a cost.

 We define these three paradigms more specifically in Subsection \ref{ss:Defs} below.
-The new graph invariant we define to study in this paper is the cop pebbling number of a graph, denoted $\pc(G)$; roughly, this equals the minimum number of cops necessary to capture the robber in the cops and robbers pebbling paradigm.
-In Subsections \ref{ss:Cops}--\ref{ss:OptPebb} we present known results about cops and robbers, dominating sets, and optimal pebbling, respectively, that will be used in the sequel.
+The new graph invariant we define to study in this paper is the cop pebbling number of a graph, denoted $\pc(G)$; roughly, this equals the minimum number of pebble-cops necessary to capture the robber in the Cops and Robbers Pebbling paradigm.
+In Subsections \ref{ss:Cops}--\ref{ss:OptPebb} we present known results about Cops and Robbers, dominating sets, and optimal pebbling, respectively, that will be used in the sequel.
 We record in Subsections \ref{ss:Lower}--\ref{ss:Exact} new theorems on lower bounds, upper bounds, and exact answers for $\pc(G)$, respectively, for a range of graph families, including paths, cycles, trees, chordal graphs, high girth graphs, and cop-win graphs, as well as, in some cases, for all graphs.
-Section \ref{s:Cart} contains theorems for Cartesian products of graphs, and we finish in Section \ref{s:Open} with some natural questions left open from this work, including a version of Meyniel's Cops and Robbers Conjecture that may hold in the Cops and Robbers Pebbling world.
+The reader already familiar with the prior subjects can skip ahead to Section \ref{s:Main} where we state and prove our results of the cop pebbling numbers of graphs.
+For example, Theorem \ref{t:treebound} proves that the cop pebbling number of $n$-vertex trees is at most $\lceil 2n/3\rceil$, which is tight for paths (and cycles), and Theorem \ref{t:girth} provides an upper bound involving a domination parameter, as a function of girth.
+Section \ref{s:Cart} contains theorems for Cartesian products of graphs.
+For example, Theorems \ref{t:CopGrids} and \ref{t:Cubes} give upper and lower bounds on the cop pebbling numbers of grids and cubes, respectively, while Theorem \ref{t:Ktprod} proves that $\pc(G\Box K_t)\le t\pc(G)$ for all $G$.
+Furthermore, Theorems \ref{t:GrahamCounter} and \ref{t:WheelProds} show that the analogous inequality from Graham's Pebbling Conjecture fails for cop pebbling.
+We finish in Section \ref{s:Open} with some natural questions left open from this work, including a version of Meyniel's Cops and Robbers Conjecture that may hold in the Cops and Robbers Pebbling world, namely that $\pc(G)\le 2n/3+o(n)$ for all $G$.